Xanana Gusmão: Transition to independence

 On 30 August 1999, a referendum was held in East Timor and an overwhelming majority voted for independence.
 The Indonesian military commenced a campaign of terror as a result, with terrible consequences.
 Although the Indonesian government denied ordering this offensive, they were widely condemned for failing to prevent it.
-As a result of overwhelming diplomatic pressure from the United Nations, promoted by Portugal since the late 1970s and also by the United States and Australia in the 1990s, a UN-sanctioned, Australian-led international peace-keeping force (INTERFET) entered East Timor, and Gusmão was finally released.
-Upon his return to his native East Timor, he began a campaign of reconciliation and rebuilding.
+As a result of overwhelming diplomatic pressure from the United Nations, promoted by Portugal since the late 1970s and also by the United States and Australia in the 1990s, a UN-sanctioned, Australian-led international peace-keeping force (INTERFET) entered East Timor.

+Gusmao was secretly flown into East Timor by INTERFET on Thursday, 21 October 1999, flying from Darwin, Australia, to Baucau, before moving onwards to Dili.
+His presence in Dili was revealed by loudspeaker trucks announcing he would make a speech.
+This 25-minute speech urged reconciliation and rebuilding.
+At this time, Gusmao was 53, and was already expected to become the first President, despite some criticism over his lack of action against the post-referendum terror campaign.

+In 1999, Xanana Gusmão was elected speaker of the National Consultative Council (NCC), a kind of transitional parliament during the UN administration of East Timor.
+On 23 October 2000, Gusmão also became spokesman for the subsequent National Council (NC).
 Gusmão was appointed to a senior role in the UN administration that governed East Timor until 20 May 2002.
 During this time he continually campaigned for unity and peace within East Timor, and was generally regarded as the de facto leader of the emerging nation.
 Elections were held in late 2001 and Gusmão, endorsed by nine parties but not by Fretilin, ran as an independent and was comfortably elected leader.

-As a result, he became the first president of East Timor when it became formally independent on 20 May 2002.
+Gusmão eventually won the presidential election on 14 April 2002 with 82.7% against his opponent Francisco Xavier do Amaral and the first president of East Timor when it became formally independent on 20 May 2002.
 Gusmão has published an autobiography with selected writings entitled To Resist Is to Win.
 He is the main narrator of the film A Hero's Journey/Where the Sun Rises, a 2006 documentary about him and East Timor.
 According to director Grace Phan, it's an "intimate insight into the personal transformation" of the man who helped shape and liberate East Timor.